USAFA-ECE/ece346/book/SoftwareSetup.md

     ```
     <br>

-1. To open the `ece487_wksp` folder with VS Code, right-click on the folder and choose `Open with Code` from the menu.
+1. To open the `ece346_wksp` folder with VS Code, right-click on the folder and choose `Open with Code` from the menu.
 1. Open the `Show All Commands` menu by going to Help or pressing `Shift+Ctrl+P`.
 This is a frequently used menu - remember the shortcut `Shift+Ctrl+P`.
 1. Create a virtual environment for Python typing in the first few letters of `Python: Create Environment` in the `Show All Commands` menu and select it.
 1. Choose `Venv` to create a virtual environment.
 1. Select the Python path that you want to use.
 1. Choose `requirements.txt` (`requirements_linux.txt` for Mac or Linux users) to install the Python packages for this course.
 1. Wait for a few minutes until all the packages are installed.
-1. Click the gear icon at the bottom-left corner and select `Settings`.
-1. Select the `workspace` tab and click the page icon at the top-right corner.
-This will open `settings.json`
-1. Open `vscode.md`, copy the code inside the curly braces, paste it into `settings.json`, and save the file.
-This ensures the virtual environment starts automatically when you open the workspace.

     ```{image} ./figures/VirtualEnvSetup.gif
     :width: 720